2023 in Glory

-The year 2023 is the twelfth year in the history of Glory, an international kickboxing promotion.
+The year 2023 is the 12th year in the history of Glory, an international kickboxing promotion.

-The events were broadcast on various streaming services and television channels such as Videoland, Viaplay and Go3.
-Events were also streamed on the Glory Fights Pay-per-view platform.
+The events are broadcast on various channels such as Videoland, Viaplay and Go3.
+Events are also streamed pay-per-view on the Glory Fights platform and on Antena Play.

+Glory 2023 Awards

+The following fighters won the GLORY Kickboxing year-end awards for 2023: